-If these turnovers are improved, you will achieve an increased velocity in the movement of money and add to your icos/costs remains the same profits, while everything else in prices/costs remains the same.
+If these turnovers are improved, you will achieve an increased velocity in the movement of money and add to your profits, while everything else in prices/costs remains the same.

 In my experience, most businesses are reluctant to make changes in this area because it takes methodical and dedicated work.
 Most businesses ignore or neglect the "nitty gritty" work it takes to analyze and improve the Receivables and Inventory turnovers.
 However, if you can improve these, the positive impact is permanent and your business will move to a new level of prosperity!